 Birth at Midnight, Death by Dawn: Incandescent in a Rich Black Mist Called Night

-“Birth at Midnight, Death by Dawn” portrays my life when I was fallen prey to and became obsessed with the aesthetics of darkness.
-Living uneasy days after numerous crises in family, career and relationships, I have found myself in a condition called “Weltschmerz” (a combination of German words for ‘World’ and ‘Pain’): a frustration caused by the difference between one’s ideals and reality.
+I have found myself in a condition called “Weltschmerz” (a combination of German words for ‘World’ and ‘Pain’): a frustration caused by the difference between one’s ideals and reality.

 “The ship took us to the deep, outermost ocean and the land of the Cimmerians, a people shrouded in a mist.
 The sun never shines there, never climbs the starry night to beam down at them, nor bathes them in the glow of its last golden rays; their wretched sky is always racked with night’s gloom.”